pauldambra/pauldambra.github.io/_posts/2012-01-12-setting-up-mvc3-website-using-built-in.md

 }
 ```

-<pre class="c#"></pre>Now a quick edit to the web config above so that the providers opening tag becomes
+Now a quick edit to the web config above so that the providers opening tag becomes

 ```xml
 <profile defaultprovider="DefaultProfileProvider" inherits="AcrHack.Models.CustomProfile"/>